rdkcentral/tasecureapi/README.md

 1. A provisioning client application obtains a key container from the key provisioning service.
 1. The provisioning application writes the key container to REE memory.
 1. The SecAPI TA copies the key container into the TEE.
-1. The SecAPI TA use the root key ladder to derive the SecAPI key that is used to encrypt the key in the key container.
+1. The SecAPI TA uses the root key ladder to derive the SecAPI key that is used to encrypt the key in the key container.
 The SecAPI TA decrypts the key and verifies the container authentication data.
 1. The SecAPI generates an export key container and returns the export key container to the calling